fsat/hello-reactive-tooling/README.md

-# Hello-World for Platform Tooling
+# Hello-World for Lightbend Orchestration for Kubernetes

-This project is an example for [Lightbend Reactive Platform Tooling](https://developer.lightbend.com/docs/reactive-platform-tooling/latest/).
+This project is an example for [Lightbend Orchestration for Kubernetes](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/).

 ## What's this about?

-This project consists of a simple Play application which has [SBT Reactive App](https://github.com/lightbend/sbt-reactive-app) plugin enabled.
+This project consists of a simple Play application which has the [SBT Reactive App](https://github.com/lightbend/sbt-reactive-app) plugin enabled.
 Using this plugin and the combination of [Reactive CLI](https://github.com/lightbend/reactive-cli), deployment to a target runtime can be done in a seamless and timely manner.

 At the point of writing the target runtime supported is Kubernetes, although the tool might be extended to support DC/OS and other target runtime.